 - Performs commissioning tasks, including coordinating close outs, commissioning of systems, managing the commissioning agent, providing warranty support, ensuring commissioning training, and participating in relocation.

 In Domestic Assignments:

-A Construction Engineer is also periodically required to perform work that requires regular and recurring periods of prolonged standing, bending, and stretching.
-Additionally, Construction Engineers may supervise contractors and tradesmen that work with building equipment, heavy machinery and construction vehicles.
+A CE periodically must perform work that requires regular and recurring periods of prolonged standing, bending, and stretching.
+Additionally, CEs may supervise contractors and tradesmen that work with building equipment, heavy machinery and construction vehicles.
 All of these tasks are at times performed at construction sites with ambient noise and other environmental factors that are typical for such sites.

-You must have 5 years of experience working in the field on major vertical construction projects to be considered for this position.
+Vertical Construction Experience: You must have three years of experience within the last 10 years, working in the field on major vertical construction projects, to be considered for this position.

-Specialized experience should show that applicants have an in-depth knowledge of their field and can be expected to perform engineering or architectural duties related to construction at Department of State projects worldwide.
+Specialized experience must show that applicants have an in-depth knowledge of their field and can perform engineering or architectural duties related to construction at Department of State projects worldwide.
 Specialized experience must have been obtained through assignments to field sites on vertical construction projects.
 Vertical construction projects include but are not limited to multi-story buildings, large-scale residential and commercial developments, and warehouses.

-Applicants should show that their job-related experience has been at progressively increasing levels of performance and responsibility through such indicators as promotions, raises, and increases in scope, authority, impact, etc.
+Applicants must show that their job-related experience has been at progressively increasing levels of performance and responsibility through such indicators as promotions, raises, and increases in scope, authority, impact, etc.